- Total funding budget no more than 6 million euros

 - researcher mobility and researcher training

 Projects going through to the second call stage will be selected in June 2019.
-Those selected to the second stage will be asked to submit full applications in the Academy’s online services in August–September 2019.
-The programme subcommittee will make the funding decisions in November 2019.
+Those selected to the second stage will be asked to submit full applications in the Academy’s online services by 4 September 2019.
+The programme subcommittee will make the funding decisions by December 2019.

 Applicants will receive an automatic email message after the decision has been made.
 After receiving this message, you can log in to the online services with your user ID to view the decision and its justifications.
 You can also read the funding conditions, if the decision has been favourable.
 In addition, you will have access to read the expert reviews on your application.